According to a recent survey, over one-third of millennials in the U.S. have a side gig to help them bring in extra money.

 One of my favorites from the list!
-If you love Pinterest and want to help bloggers skyrocket their page views, becoming a Pinterest VA is the side hustle for you!
+If you love Pinterest and want to help bloggers skyrocket their page views, consider becoming a Pinterest virtual assistant!

-Here are a few common services a Pinterest VA might offer:
+Here are a few common services a Pinterest VA can offer:

 - Schedule X amount of pins per day

 - Pinterest business account set up

 - Research and apply for group boards

 Depending on the service, you can earn between $20-50 per hour, or even more if you have experience and case studies to back up your results.